benhoneywill/hikerherd/README.md

 <h1 align="center">⛰️ hikerherd</h1>

-> hikerherd helps you plan your adventures and organize your gear while reducing the weight your pack.
+> hikerherd helps you plan your adventures and organize your gear while reducing the weight of your pack.

 ![screenshots](./public/readme-hero.png)